-

 Relapse

-Most people who have a relapse of an aggressive lymphoma receive high doses of chemotherapy drugs combined with autologous stem cell transplantation, involving the person's own stem cells.
+Most people who have a relapse of an aggressive lymphoma receive high doses of chemotherapy agents combined with autologous stem cell transplantation, involving the person's own stem cells.
 With this type of treatment, some people are cured.
 Sometimes stem cells from a sibling or even an unrelated donor (allogeneic transplant) can be used, but this type of transplantation has a greater risk of complications.
 Sometimes people are offered treatment with chimeric antigen receptor (CAR) T cells, which are T cells that have been genetically engineered to fight against lymphoma.

 More Information